textileio/js-textile/packages/js-threads/README.md

 Plus more features on the way!

-Need something specific?
-Take a look at our [contributor guide](#contributing) for details on how to ask for features, or better yet, submit a PR :wink:
+Want something specific?
+Take a look at our [contributor guide](#contributing) for details on how to ask for features, or better yet, submit a PR yourself :wink:!

+### Overview

 Underlying the Threads Database are a number of ideas and technologies, which are outlined in detail in the [Threads whitepaper](https://github.com/textileio/papers).
 These components are all housed within this [mono-repo](https://en.wikipedia.org/wiki/Monorepo), and include a set of [core modules](./packages/core) for creating Thread identities and keys (`@textile/threads-core`), as well as tooling for data [encryption and encoding](./packages/encoding) (`@textile/threads-encoding`), networking (with support for [local](./packages/network) (`@textile/threads-network`) and [remote](./packages/network-client) (`@textile/threads-network-client`) key management), and a local-first, event-sourced [storage layer](./packages/store) (`@textile/threads-store`).